LokeshVadlamudi/test/README.md

 Steps to run the interactive python file:
 **** RiceBowl.py

-**step 1 :download the RiceBowl.py onto desktop or any location on the pc.
+**step 1 :download the RiceBowl.py onto desktop or any location on the mac.

 **step 2 :open terminal